kemaloksuz/RankSortLoss/README.md

 ## How to Cite

-Please cite the paper if you benefit from our paper or repository:
+Please cite the paper if you benefit from our paper or the repository:
 ```
 @inproceedings{RSLoss,
        title = {Rank & Sort Loss for Object Detection and Instance Segmentation},